Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-wv-2026.md

 # What to do

-⦁	**People's choice porters/stouts contest** will be held at same date/time.
-This is separate from the BJCP competition, no registration or entry fee required!
+⦁	**People's choice porters/stouts contest.** This is separate from the BJCP competition, no registration or entry fee required!
 Bring your best homebrew (as long as it falls under porter/stout base) and hang out with other homebrewers from our state.

 ⦁	**Local Breweries**